Need to know

 The Northern Territory and Western Australia are not included in the AER's mandate, but rollouts are still occurring in both areas.
 The Northern Territory's Power and Water Corporation has a new and replacement policy in place for the roll out of smart meters.
 While in WA, state government-owned Western Power (which covers the south west of Western Australia, from Kalbarri in the north, to Albany in the south and Kalgoorlie in the east) is also now installing smart meters as standard for new builds and meter replacements.

 An in-home display hooked up to your smart meter lets you keep an eye on your usage.

 A smart meter:

-- allows better monitoring of the quality of electricity supply,
+- allows for better monitoring of the quality of electricity supply, including outages

 - may allow customers to trade their energy in the future.

 While smart meters generate more detailed data on electricity supply and export, the meter itself doesn't display this information for the household.

 Instead, customers can only access this information through a third party – their electricity retailer or distributor – or by investing in an in-home display.

 The simplest and cheapest way to read your smart meter is through your energy retailer's app.
 Powershop, Origin Energy, AGL, Energy Australia and Simply Energy all have apps which allow you to track your energy usage using smart meter data, while most other retailers will display this information on your online account.

 The simplest and cheapest way to read your smart meter is through your energy retailer's app